swilliams/management-philosophy/README.md

 - [LinkedIn Profile](https://www.linkedin.com/in/scott-williams-3683aa10/)
 - [Personal website](http://swilliams.me) (warning—it’s eclectic)

 Hi!
 I’m Scott.
 I live in Phoenix, Arizona with my wife and two kids.
-I’ve been a software developer for about 20 years now (depending on how you want to count jobs during schooling).
+I’ve been in software development for about 20 years now (depending on how you want to count jobs during schooling) and management for the last 5ish.

-I spent a good chunk of my career as a consultant, which means that I’ve seen many different technologies, languages, frameworks, and methodologies.
-Please feel free to hit me up if you have a question about anything — I’ll likely know where to at least look for an answer.

 I became a manager because I wanted to build a team and an environment that was awesome.
-I love seeing people form and do stuff that they wouldn’t have been able to as individuals.
+I love seeing people come together and do stuff that they wouldn’t have been able to as individuals.

 I am an introvert.
 I like working with people and being on a team, so sometimes it seems like I’m an extrovert, but I recharge by being by myself.
 My own version of hell is to be sent to a “networking event” and told to mingle with strangers.

 I’ve done various personality tests.
 My favorite was the [DiSC assessment](https://www.discprofiles.com/blog/2017/03/disc-personality-types/) which labeled me as a [Cd type](https://www.crystalknows.com/disc/cd-personality-type).
-I tend to be easy going, though when in stressful situations I take more direct control with making decisions faster (for better or worse…).
+I tend to be easy going, though when in stressful situations I take more direct control in order to make decisions faster (for better or worse…).
 I view personality evaluations as more for personal knowledge and **not** as a crutch or an excuse for bad behavior.
 If I’m labeled as being un-empathetic, that is something *I* need to work on, *not* something you need to tiptoe around.
 I’m not a freaking monarch, sheesh.

 ## Let’s talk about you!
 Ok, that was way too much about me.